 The sound of Sonos Outdoor

-That the Sonos speaker is more expensive than Sonance’s similar speakers is not so easy to understand when you see that you have used cheaper bass elements.
-And it’s even harder to understand when you listen to them.
+That the Sonos speaker is more expensive than Sonance’s similar speakers is not easily understood when you see that you have used cheaper woofers.
+And it’s even harder to understand when you listen to them!

 The problem with Sonos is that they are so anonymous.
 Mac Miller’s voice is clear, but lacks punch and physique.
 It’s not the same touch and drive in the midrange here as with Monitor Audio Climate 60, and Sonos does not have the great spread and gigantic sound image of the Focal 100 OM 8.
 Violins never bite properly, there is nothing that engages.

 The bass is so far full enough, and well balanced.
 But where is the control?
 Ariana Grande’s bass rhythms make the speakers flatten if you turn up the volume a bit, and a chamber orchestra does not get enough dynamics to engage.
 Sonos is beaten by Focal and simply crushed by B&W.